kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 2. Disable firewalld

-As long as firewalld,the system firewall manager is enabled, DNS resolution inside docker containers does not work.
+As long as firewalld(the system firewall manager) is enabled, DNS resolution inside docker containers does not work.
 We are going to be using iptables, disable firewalld daemon

 ```bash
 # systemctl disable firewalld